GatoGraphQLForWordPress/gatographql-dist/readme.txt

 16. The Tutorial section explains how to achieve many objectives, exploring all the elements from the GraphQL schema

 == Changelog ==

+= 1.6.0 =
+* Added new module Media Mutations
+* Added mutation `createMediaItem`
+* Added fields `myMediaItemCount`, `myMediaItems` and `myMediaItem`
+* Added predefined persisted query "Generate a post's featured image using AI and optimize it"
+* Added documentation for new field `_dataMatrixOutputAsCSV` from the Helper Function Collection extension
+* Validate the license keys when updating the plugin
+* Simplified the Tutorial section
+* Prevent max execution time issues when installing plugin on (cheap) shared hosting (#2631)
+* Fixed bug where a syntax error on a variable definition in the GraphQL query was not validated

 = 1.5.4 =
 * Fixed bug in resolver where innerBlocks is not set